OkiljonNUU/rsschool-cv/README.md

 - **Course Projects**
   Successfully completed hands-on projects through Meta's web development course on Coursera, focusing on responsive web design and interactive features.

+### Education
+- **New Uzbekistan University**
+  Pursuing a degree in Software Engineering.

+- **Meta Web Development Course**
+  Completed a Coursera certification in web development.

+### English Proficiency
+Achieved an IELTS score of 7.0 (C1) in October 2020, demonstrating strong proficiency in English.

+---

+*Let’s connect and collaborate on exciting projects!*